 Industrial Hemp – An Overview

-Despite various states drastically changing their own cannabis policies, the CSA has been the reigning federal law on cannabis since it was enacted.
+The CSA has been the reigning federal law on cannabis since it was enacted, despite many states’ drastic loosening of their own cannabis policies.
 This remained true until the passage of the Agricultural Act of 2014.
-The Agricultural Act of 2014, also known as the 2014 Farm Bill, established a framework for cultivating industrial hemp without requiring a permit from the Drug Enforcement Administration (DEA).
-Under the 2014 Farm Bill, states were permitted to implement hemp research pilot programs that allowed farmers to cultivate cannabis that contained no more than 0.3% of THC, provided that they met any other requirements imposed by each state.
+Also known as the 2014 Farm Bill, the Agricultural Act of 2014 established a framework for industrial hemp cultivation without requiring a permit from the Drug Enforcement Administration (DEA).
+Under the 2014 Farm Bill, states were permitted to implement hemp research pilot programs that allowed farmers to cultivate cannabis that contained no more than 0.3% delta-9 THC, provided that they met additional requirements imposed by the United States Department of Agriculture (USDA), the states and sometimes Native American tribes depending on where the hemp was cultivated.

-In a webinar conducted by the United States Department of Agriculture (USDA) on March 13, 2019, legislators and members of the hemp industry had an opportunity to identify issues that continued to surround hemp cultivation.
-Public comments were solicited, and many individuals shared their perspectives with USDA officials.
+In a webinar conducted by the USDA on March 13, 2019, legislators and members of the hemp industry had an opportunity to identify issues that surround hemp cultivation.
+Public comments were solicited and many individuals shared their perspectives with USDA officials.
 On October 31, 2019, the USDA published an interim final rule (IFR) entitled “Establishment of a Domestic Hemp Production Program.”
 This IFR was effective immediately upon publication, with an expiration of November 1, 2021.
 The IFR set forth explicit procedures for State and Tribal governments to obtain USDA approval for hemp production plans.
 The required procedures included: tracking the land where the hemp is grown; testing for THC levels; disposing of non-compliant plants; and collecting and sharing information with the USDA.
 The comment period for the IFR was open from October 31, 2019, through January 29, 2020, and again from September 8, 2020, through October 8, 2020.
 During all comment periods, a total of 5,900 comments were received from various stakeholders, including Indian Tribes, industry and agricultural organizations, private citizens, and executive agencies.
 On January 19, 2021, the USDA published the final rule that established the Domestic Hemp Production Program, superseding the 2019 IFR.
-The final rule became effective on March 22, 2021, developing a regulatory program for the oversight of hemp.
+The final rule became effective on March 22, 2021, establishing a regulatory program for the oversight of hemp.

-Lastly, since the 2018 Farm Bill, many hemp-derived cannabinoids have entered the marketplace, including delta-8 THC, delta-10, and THC-O acetate.
+Since the 2018 Farm Bill, many hemp-derived cannabinoids have entered the marketplace, including delta-8 THC, delta-10, and THC-O acetate.
 While these products remain within the legal delta-9 THC threshold, many consider them to be “intoxicating.”

 Federal Regulatory Authority

 Loper Bright Enters. v.
 Raimondo, 144 S. Ct.
 2244 (2024) overruled the long-standing doctrine of deference established in Chevron, U.S.A., Inc. v.
 Nat.
 Res.
 Def.
 Council, Inc., 467 U.S. 837 (1984).
 Chevron deference was a two-step process that clarified how and when federal courts should defer to an agency regulation interpreting a statute.
-Chevron only applied in situations where a court had determined that the statutory language the agency was interpreting was ambiguous.
+Chevron only applied in situations where a court had determined that statutory language the agency was interpreting was ambiguous.
 If it was ambiguous, the court would consider whether the agency’s interpretation of the statutory language was “reasonable”.
 If it was reasonable, the court was required to defer to the agency’s interpretation.
 If it was not, the court would overrule the interpretation.

 Loper Bright formally overturned Chevron.
 In a 6-3 decision, the Supreme Court held that “courts may not defer to an agency interpretation of the law simply because a statute is ambiguous[.]”
 Following the ruling, courts are instead required to exercise independent judgment in determining whether an administrative agency has acted within its statutory authority.
 Courts may still seek guidance from the agencies involved, but courts will no longer be required to defer to an agency’s interpretation of a statute.